HEAPLab/TAFFO/doc/OpenMPDevGuide.md

 # OpenMP Dev Guide
-This document describes the OpenMP integration from a technical point of view, describing the following:
+This document provides technical details related to the OpenMP integration.
+In particular, it describes:
 - An introduction to the OpenMP runtime library functions and how to patch them
 - The approach used and the modifications to the TAFFO passes
 - The possible next steps to enhance the current integration